amat17mir/painted-mandala/README.md

 # the painted mandala

-pretty unfamiliar with github pages so this is a test run to see how it might be useful.
+pretty unfamiliar with github pages so this is a test run to see how this might be useful.

 ### test run to see how pictures are displayed.